fabiocicerchia/fabiocicerchia.github.io/_posts/2013-12-03-retrieve-js-events.markdown

 permalink:  retrieve-js-events-how-to-get-all-of-them
 ---

-I was trying face an apparently huge problem, collect all the events bound to the DOM elements.
+I was trying face an apparently huge problem, collect all the events **bound** to the DOM elements.
-Then I realised that the main obstacle was the browser, yes the browser.
+Then I realised that the main _obstacle_ was the _browser_, yes the browser.
 Because of the way the browser manage the events.

 So I started my research about it, nothing came from Google or StackOverflow.